kchmck/vim-coffee-script/readme.md

 ### Customizing

-Some of the possibly unwanted syntax highlighting elements can be disabled in the following ways.

-#### Compiling CoffeeScript on File Write (save)
+#### Compile the current file on write/save

-If you are using the NodeJS version of CofeeScript, with the "coffee" command in your path, you can enable auto-compiling on file write (save) like so:
+If you are using the NodeJS version of CofeeScript, with the `coffee` command in your `$PATH`, you can enable auto-compiling on file write/save like so:

-	let coffee_compile_on_save=1
+    let coffee_compile_on_save = 1

-This will compile the coffeescript to js.
-Ex: /Users/brian/ZOMG.coffee will compile to /Users/brian/ZOMG.js
+This will compile the CoffeeScript to JavaScript.
+For example, `/Users/brian/ZOMG.coffee` will compile to `/Users/brian/ZOMG.js`.

 #### Disable trailing whitespace error highlighting